imba/rollup-app-imba/README.md

 # or
 npm install
 ```
-Then start your local server.
+Start your local server.
 ```
 yarn start
 #or
 npm start
 ```
-Open the url shown in the terminal in the browser.
+Open the server url in the browser.

 ```
 # default
 http://localhost:10001
 ```
+Have fun!

+ps.
 This project is automatically configured with hot module reloading.
-Enjoy

 [1]: https://github.com/imba/template/generate